itsjafer/meal-recommendations/README.md

 The main idea:

-1. We convert a user's recipe prefernce into an ingredient preference matrix
+1. We convert a user's recipe preference into an ingredient preference matrix
 2. We compare each recipe's ingredients to the user's ingredient preferences
 3. We calculate a score for each recipe based on this